SenpaiYoshiko/apiscp-docs/docs/site/web/creating-subdomain/index.md

----
+Huohhhh. ---
-title: "Creating a subdomain"
+titwe: "Cweating a subdomain"
 date: "2015-03-17"
 ---

-## Overview
+## Ovewview

-A subdomain is an extension of your primary domain or an [addon domain](https://kb.apnscp.com/control-panel/creating-addon-domain/) that can serve as both an [e-mail domain](https://kb.apnscp.com/e-mail/authorizing-hostnames-handle-e-mail/) and [website location](https://kb.apnscp.com/web-content/where-is-site-content-served-from/).
+A subdomain is an extension of uuw pwimawy domain ow an [addon domain](https://kb.apnscp.com/contwow-panew/cweating-addon-domain/) that can sewve as both an [e-maiw domain](https://kb.apnscp.com/e-maiw/authowizing-hostnames-handwe-e-maiw/) and [website wocation](https://kb.apnscp.com/web-content/whewe-is-site-content-sewved-fwom/).

-## Creating a subdomain
+## Cweating a subdomain

-### Configuration parameters
+### Configuwation pawametews

-A subdomain may be added within the [control panel](https://kb.apnscp.com/control-panel/logging-into-the-control-panel/) under **Web** > **Subdomains**.
-A subdomain may exist in a few flavors and likewise function differently:
+A subdomain may be added within da [contwow panew](https://kb.apnscp.com/contwow-panew/wogging-into-the-contwow-panew/) undew **Web** > **Subdomains**.
+A subdomain may exist in a few fwavows and wikewise function diffewentwy:

 **Subdomain**

-- **create a new subdomain**: basic subdomain name, e.g. "kb" -> kb.apnscp.com
+- **cweate a new subdomain**: basic subdomain name, e.g. "kb" -> kb.apnscp.com
-- **create a subdomain fallthrough**: a fallthrough will serve documents if and only if no other subdomain is matched.
-This is useful for WordPress [multisite](http://codex.wordpress.org/Create_A_Network) setups on a subdomain, e.g. sports.myblog.com, people.myblog.com, finance.myblog.com all served from 1 location.
-Any subdomain that exists, however, will serve content from that [document root](https://kb.apnscp.com/web-content/where-is-site-content-served-from/).
+- **cweate a subdomain fawwthwough**: a fawwthwough wiww sewve documents if and onwy if nu othew subdomain is matched.
+This is usefuw fow WowdPwess [muwtisite](http://codex.wowdpwess.owg/Cweate_A_Netwowk) setups on a subdomain, e.g. spowts.mybwog.com, peopwe.mybwog.com, finance.mybwog.com aww sewved fwom 1 wocation.
+Any subdomain that exists, howevew, wiww sewve content fwom that [document woot](https://kb.apnscp.com/web-content/whewe-is-site-content-sewved-fwom/).

 **Subdomain affinity**

-- A _subdomain affinity_ will create the subdomain on one or many domains.
-DNS will be automatically created for these domains so long as you use [our nameservers](https://kb.apnscp.com/dns/nameserver-settings/).
+- A _subdomain affinity_ wiww cweate da subdomain on one ow many domains.
+DNS wiww be automaticawwy cweated fow these domains so wong as uu use [ouw namesewvews](https://kb.apnscp.com/dns/namesewvew-settings/).

-**Subdomain document root**
+**Subdomain document woot**

-- A document root is the location from which web site content [is served](https://kb.apnscp.com/web-content/where-is-site-content-served-from/).
-This may be shared by multiple subdomains by specifying the same location.
+- A document woot is da wocation fwom which web site content [is sewved](https://kb.apnscp.com/web-content/whewe-is-site-content-sewved-fwom/).
+This may be shawed by muwtipwe subdomains by specifying da same wocation.

 ### www exception

-Any subdomain is valid, except a subdomain beginning with a "-" or "\_" and _www_", which is an alias to the domain from which the subdomain is created.
+Any subdomain is vawid, except a subdomain beginning with a "-" ow "\_" and _www_", which is an awias to da domain fwom which da subdomain is cweated.

-### Placeholder file
+### Pwacehowdew fiwe

-Once a subdomain is created, a basic `index.html` placeholder is created in the directory to let you know everything is working.
-Remove or replace this file once confirmation is acknowledged.
-This is necessary to run [Passenger-based](https://kb.apnscp.com/cgi-passenger/passenger-supported-apps/) applications or even PHP applications, like WordPress or Drupal.
+Once a subdomain is cweated, a basic `index.htmw` pwacehowdew is cweated in da diwectowy to wet uu knuw evewything is wowking.
+Wemove ow wepwace this fiwe once confiwmation is acknuwwedged.
+This is necessawy to wun [Passengew-based](https://kb.apnscp.com/cgi-passengew/passengew-suppowted-apps/) appwications ow even PHP appwications, wike WowdPwess ow Dwupaw.

-### Setting DNS if using third-party
+### Setting DNS if using thiwd-pawty

-In certain esoteric and baffling circumstances you may wish to use third-party nameservers apart [from ours](https://kb.apnscp.com/dns/nameserver-settings/).
-If you use third-party nameservers, you are responsible for setting DNS for the subdomain.
-Submit the following DNS template to your third-party DNS provider:
+In cewtain esotewic and baffwing ciwcumstances uu may wish to use thiwd-pawty namesewvews apawt [fwom ouws](https://kb.apnscp.com/dns/namesewvew-settings/).
+If uu use thiwd-pawty namesewvews, uu awe wesponsibwe fow setting DNS fow da subdomain.
+Submit da fowwowing DNS tempwate to uuw thiwd-pawty DNS pwovidew:

-<subdomain>     IN A <IP address>
+<subdomain>     IN A <IP addwess>
-www.<subdomain> IN A <IP address>
+www.<subdomain> IN A <IP addwess>
+ (❁´◡`❁)